AzureAiDevs/hub/website/blog/2023-aia/2023-04-08-ai-accessibility/index.md

  -->

-1. Overview of AI projects aimed at improving the lives of people with disabilities in education, employment, community, home, and low-cost assistive technology.
+- AI for Accessibility projects.
-2. Highlighting specific projects like NWEA and AI4Bharat.
+- How AI can help people with disabilities.
-3. The importance of FATE considerations in sign language AI and the existence of Microsoft's AI for Accessibility grants.
+- Specific projects like NWEA and AI4Bharat that are making a difference.

 <!--
 - Main point 1